 It’s the kind of document that you never want to use but always want to have.

 Without a model release form, you might not be able to show footage in your final product.
 So when in doubt, get the signatures!
+And once you do, digitally store each of the signed forms in Wrapbook.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.